samcan/westward-ho-nes/docs/program-outline.md

 * Update health status.
 * Has player arrived at landmark?
 If so, go to Landmark Display State, and then return.
 * Is landmark river crossing?
 Display river crossing options, and then update river crossing.
 * Does landmark have General Store?
+If so, load General Store State.
 * Has player pressed Start?
 If so, go to Paused State.
 * Update sprites.

 ## Landmark Display State
 * Display graphic for landmark and play appropriate music.
-* Return to Traveling the Trail State.
+* Is landmark the Willamette Valley?
+If so, go to End Game State, else return to Traveling the Trail State.

 ## Paused State
 * Display options for player: